wookdev/munged-org/rofl/clueless.md

 between you and your food reverses itself through a process of accelerated evolution.
-If you're not sure just how far this process has gone so far, keep a heavy, blunt object handy while cleaning out the fridge.</p>
+If you're not sure just how far this process has gone so far, keep a heavy, blunt object handy while cleaning out the fridge.

-Even after leftovers have gotten to this stage, they can still be put to good use: if you dump them in the trash (after clubbing them a couple of times, of course) just before going on a two- or three- day trip, the resulting stench will ensure that one of your roommates will take out the garbage for you while you're gone.</p>
+Even after leftovers have gotten to this stage, they can still be put to good use: if you dump them in the trash (after clubbing them a couple of times, of course) just before going on a two- or three- day trip, the resulting stench will ensure that one of your roommates will take out the garbage for you while you're gone.

 1. Bedtime Attire:

-If you're a sleepwalker, don't go to bed in the buff.</p>
+If you're a sleepwalker, don't go to bed in the buff.

 1. "Doing Push-ups":